 G: Get your numbers

 Ask your doctor to check your blood pressure and cholesterol.
 If you haven’t had a wellness check in more than a year, make an appointment today and ask for these routine tests to be done.
 Don’t be afraid to ask your physician about your results and have her explain what the numbers mean.
+Don’t be afraid to visit your primary care physician or cardiologist.
+I actually look forward to seeing my local cardiologist, Dr. Gina Mentzer at Pioneer Heart (pictured below).

 In addition to routine blood pressure checks at the doctor’s office, I also take and record my blood pressure at home with a digital blood pressure monitor.